LeonLow97-Sandbox/linux-bootcamp/colt_steele/004-navigation.md

 - `cd /`
 - `open /` to open the folder.

+### Root directory folders

+- `bin`: binaries directory that contains a bunch of executable programs.
+- `etc`: contains configuration files and initialization scripts. has `crontab`/`cron` for scheduling tasks.
+- `var`: 'variable', contains files that contains logging files, output of other programs, caches.
+- `root`: super user (`home` for mac).
+- `usr`: full of executable files, if you install software (e.g., games), most probably end up in this folder.

 ## Home directory

 - `/home` contains a home folder for each user on the system.